 Serious side effects

-These lists contain examples of serious side effects that can occur with Imitrex, with Relpax, or with both drugs (when taken individually).
+The list below contains examples of serious side effects that can occur with both Imitrex and Relpax (when taken individually).

 Effectiveness

-The use of Imitrex and Relpax in treating migraine has been directly compared in a clinical study.
-In this study, 100-mg Imitrex tablets were compared with 40-mg Relpax tablets and with a placebo (a treatment containing no active drug).
+The use of Imitrex and Relpax in treating migraine has been directly compared in a 2003 clinical study.
+In this study, 100-milligram (mg) Imitrex tablets were compared with 40-mg Relpax tablets and with a placebo (a treatment containing no active drug ingredient).
+Relpax was found more effective for relieving migraine symptoms than Imitrex.

 In this study, Relpax was also more effective than Imitrex at reducing nausea and sensitivity to light or sound.